Latest

 The technological revolution has begun.
 Impacts will appear everywhere in our lives within 10 years.

-Many personal "thinking" assistant will pop up in our living rooms.
+Many personal "thinking" assistants will pop up in our living rooms.
 Chatbots, image recognition, speech recognition.

 [/Text from 2017]